Belly fat not only keeps you from feeling confident in a swimsuit, but has an even more sinister side: It seriously endangers your health.

 Build Some Muscle

-A muscular body burns calories more effectively than one that has a greater proportion of fat.
+A muscular body burns calories more effectively than one that has a greater proportion of fat according to ACE Fitness.
 Use a resistance band to help you shift your body composition so that you lose fat, especially at your belly.
 Do the following moves two to three times per week on non-consecutive days.
 Aim for eight to 12 reps of each move using a band that makes the last few efforts quite challenging.

 Chest Press: Hook the band around the back of an armless chair.
 Sit in the chair and hold one end of the band in each hand at your chest.
 Push forward with your arms to create a tense chest press and release.